Bechlte Platz 1 - main entrance

 Declaration from January 2017 PDF Download

-Constitution of the Bechtle AG August 2021 PDF Download
+Articles of Incorporation of the Bechtle AG June 2025 PDF Download

 The rules of procedure of the Supervisory Board